 The preface to the 1611 Authorized version holds an important as to why unknown tongues was added to their Bible:

 Dante represents the Catholic mindset throughout the European world.
 This Latin sentiment would lead to leadership to refuse any encroachment on the Latin language which the Protestants and other groups and individuals pressed for.
 It wasn’t only an assertion about the primacy of the Latin language but fear that the rise of common languages would lead to ignorance.
 These languages were perceived as primitive and unable to historically attach themselves to the past with any intellectual acuity, nor move forward with any structure.
-This condition was an invitation to the dark ages according to the elites.
+The use of localized languages over Latin was a backward progression for humanity according to the elites.

 This uprising eventually led to the Council of Trent which began in 1545 — presided by Pope Paul III.
 Pope Paul began his leadership of the Catholic Church in 1534, which was the same year the Tyndale version first produced “other tonges shall cease” in I Corinthians 13:8.
 It demanded a response.

 The Council of Trent, 4th Session came up with strong language that all publications had to be approved by the Church authorities prior to printing.
 Special emphasis was on the Latin Bible as being the only authentic one, all the rest are inferior.
 It failed to address the fact that the majority of the church audience did not understand Latin or how to remedy this problem.